-He then spent 5 years within the Vipassana Meditation tradition of S.N Goenka, attending many retreats and giving service in retreat centres in Europe and India.
+He then spent 5 years practicing within the Vipassana Meditation tradition of S.N Goenka, attending retreats and giving service in retreat centres in Europe and India.
 While travelling in India in 2009, he came across a book of teachings by Ajahn Sumedho, entitled “The Way It Is”.
 This proved to be an auspicious encounter and he felt a sympathetic resonance with the direct simplicity of Ajahn Sumedho’s teachings.
-He subsequently started to visit Sunyata Retreat Centre, Amaravati and Chithurst monasteries in England, as well as being part of a meditation group in Galway led by Nick Scott.
-Nick encouraged him to begin teaching.

-As well as the teachings of Ajahn Sumedho, the main influences on his practice are the non-dual teachings of Sri Nisargadatta Maharaj and Sri Ramana Maharshi as well as contemporary teachers like Adyashanti and Mooji.
+As well as those of Ajahn Sumedho, his favourite teachings are the non-dual teachings of Sri Nisargadatta Maharaj and Sri Ramana Maharshi as well as contemporary teachers such as Adyashanti and Toni Packer.

 In 2011/2012, Pádraig was manager of Sunyata Retreat Centre.

-Now he continues to be involved as a volunteer, leading meditation classes and retreats.
+Now he continues to be involved at Sunyata, both as administrator and as a facilitator leading meditation classes and retreats.